New Hams

 TYT TH-8000D/E

-However, if you are looking to get started and are still unsure about the hobby we recommend the TYT TH-8000D/E. They run between $75 - 85 on Amazon and other Vendors, come with a programming cable that can be used with the free CHIRP software, an improved antenna and a charger.
+If you are looking to get started and are still unsure about the hobby we recommend the TYT TH-8000D/E. They run between $75 - 85 on Amazon and other vendors, come with a programming cable that can be used with the free CHIRP software, an improved antenna and a charger.

 The TYT TH-8000D/E also has a clean signal.
 It avoids the spurious emissions that plague the less expensive Baofeng radios and clones.
 Those emissions are one reason why the Bundesnetzagentur prohibits the sale of Baofeng radios in Germany, for example.
 Reducing spurious emissions is best amateur radio practice.